 - Progression requirements:

-- Bachelor of Design majors must demonstrate a basic content knowledge and functional proficiency at the end of each class year as follows: A grade of C- or better is required in all DSGN, VISA, and other major courses.
+- Bachelor of Design majors must demonstrate basic content knowledge and functional proficiency at the end of each class year as follows: A grade of C- or better is required in all major courses.
 Students who lack such knowledge and proficiency will be advised to retake courses in which a grade less than C- was received.

 Back to Design Programs | Back to Top

-The Bachelor of Design - Interactive Design major is a 120 semester credit hour academic program.
-Students will complete Loyola Core requirements, major requirements, and general electives.
+The Bachelor of Design with a concentration in Interactive Design is a 120 semester credit hour academic program.
+Students will complete Loyola Core requirements, Design major core requirements, Interactive sequence requirements, and general electives.
 Completion of this academic program requires a 2.0 GPA in the major curriculum and a 2.0 GPA in the Loyola cumulative curriculum.

 - Overview of requirements: 120 credit hours (crs) required for completion